Wondering if online language learning is for real?

 Imagine a classroom that never closes.
 Now, that might not sound too great at first, but remember, we’re not talking about the dreaded classrooms of yore where a teacher is holding a stick, pointing at the board and about to call your name any second.

-An online “classroom” is an app, course or program that you can access anytime, anywhere—freeing you from the limitations of routines, schedules and geography.
+An online “classroom” is a language course, app or program that you can access anytime, anywhere—freeing you from the limitations of routines, schedules and geography.
 You now have more control over the learning process.
 You (and only you) decide when to learn, where to learn and how to learn.

 Because “classes” never close, how fast you learn is up to you.
 You wanna be productive while standing in line at the ATM?
 Whip out your phone and learn vocabulary.
 Can’t sleep?
 Go online and play language games.
 You’ll be acquiring fluency without even thinking about it.